 The CCCL will be operated using the area fill method.
 Waste delivered to the CCCL will be directed to each working face of the landfill for unloading.
-Once unloaded, waste will be spread in layers approximately 2 feet thick and compacted to approximately 1 foot thick.
-Refer to Appendix C for the Fill Sequence Plan for the remainder of Phases 1/1A, 2, and 3.
+Once unloaded, waste will be spread in layers approximately 2 feet thick and compacted to approximately 1 foot thick for the remainder of Phases 1/1A, 2, and 3 and proposed for Phase 4.